 When I was a kid growing up in New Jersey, one of my absolute favorite after-school treats would be to walk over to Ferraro's, dig through my pockets for loose change and buy some garlic knots — garlicky, buttery rolls made from stray bits of pizza dough.
 At 25 cents apiece, I could buy a lotta knots with a little change.

 Making knots is a thrifty way to use scraps of dough and the leftover garlic-butter-parsley sauce most pizzerias would use for their white pizzas or garlic bread.

 Over the years I've seen people make gigantic garlic knots the size of croissants, but that seems weird to me.
 The knots of my youth could fit into the palm of your hand with ease.
 Eating eight of them at a sitting was no trouble at all.

 The garlic-soaked butter (some places used olive oil) got all over your hands; I'd smell like Ferraro's for hours after eating them, and if I didn't finish my supper that night my mom would know why.

 You'll find yourself reaching for another without thinking, and so will your guests.
 And if you have a New Jersey native in the house, make a triple batch.
 I ate half of this recipe at one sitting.

-Garlic Knots Recipe
+Watch This Delicious Garlic Knots Recipe

 It is perfectly OK to use store-bought pizza dough here.
 One 14-ounce package of pizza dough will approximate this recipe.